Pick your metric from the list and observe live total Covid-19 counts

 - If I use such colour scale can everybody read it?
 Is it friendly to colourblinds?

-Going through this process is educational for everyone, asking questions like: Is it true?
-How was it proven?
-Can I trust the source? becomes natural and clearly separates emotional and rational responses.
+Going through this process is educational for everyone, but you won’t be inclined to go through it if you do it in your corner.
+Asking yourself those questions becomes natural with experience and clearly separates emotional and rational responses.

 Media and authorities have to not only navigate a pandemic but also to face challenges about communication.
 How to convey knowledge in our data era?
 I have seen, for example, how the French government has changed its communication with the pandemic.
 It is not only about explaining and handling the emotional toll but also about building a story based on data and facts to justify the ongoing course of action.
-The style is clearly different.
-If anything, the Covid-19 pandemic can make us all better data literates and could drive us to better informed decisions.
+The style is clearly different and occasionally hectic.
+If anything, the Covid-19 pandemic can make us all better data literates and drives us to better informed decisions.

 For the technical readers among you, below are shared all the code and data to reproduce the map.